momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 **ducking is not considered a jump so the jump-land penalty does not proc.**
 This means you can gain speed with air strafing without worrying about slowing down upon landing.
 Generally used by first gaining speed with a prestrafe than double ducking to gain more speed in the air, land then finally jump.
 This is called a Count Jump.
 It can also be used in a Bhop sequence where doing another jump would result in over/under shooting the next platform, in this case the double duck is used as a "mini-jump" in the sequence and most be timed just like a Bhop with the first tap of duck being right as you land and the second tap being right after.
 This is also sometimes called a Count Jump.

+**Duck Roll [1.6 Climb only]**: Sometimes called Silent Walking, Russian Walking, or G-strafe in Counter-Strike, Duck Roll is its given name in Half-life so for consistency's sake It will be called Duck Roll.
-**Duck Roll [1.6 Climb only]**: It is possible to do a "Bhop" sequence comprised entirely of Double Ducks.
+It is possible to do a "Bhop" sequence comprised entirely of Double Ducks.
 This lets you get pass the Bhop speed cap since it is not considered a jump.
 It is very hard to maintain Duck Rolls given how much more frequent you must duck compared to jumps in a Bhop sequence.
 Duck Rolls are vertically limited, so even with more speed they may not reach a place a Bhop can.
 DuckRoll's effectivness heavily depends on the map.

-**Comboing**: More of a general term, this describes chaining jumps together in a fluid motion, which just like in fighting games, is not obligatory but is a cornerstone skill built off of the fundamentals and is required to be competitive.
+**Comboing**: More of a general term, this describes chaining jumps together in a fluid motion, which just like in fighting games, is not obligatory for casual play but is a cornerstone skill built off of the fundamentals and is required to be competitive.

-TODO: Gstrafe, other advanced techs
+TODO: other advanced techs?